Skip to main content

 Joy Kim, Senior Economic Affairs Officer, Economic and Trade Policy Unit, UNEP

-Jaime Garron Bozo, UNRC economist in Guatemala, discussed the importance of a sustainable finance taxonomy and underscored that Guatemala has made progress by establishing a sustainable finance taxonomy framework in collaboration with the Supreme Superintendency of Banks.
+Jaime Garron Bozo, RCO economist in Guatemala, discussed the importance of a sustainable finance taxonomy and underscored that Guatemala has made progress by establishing a sustainable finance taxonomy framework in collaboration with the Supreme Superintendency of Banks.
 The framework has identified eight priority sectors.
 Jaime Garron Bozo indicated that PAGE would start soon supporting the country in the water and agriculture sectors.

-Partnership Officer, Ernest Rodero shared the prospects of a private fund for supporting SDG acceleration and the lessons learned about leveraging private financing in Costa Rica.
+RCO Partnership Officer, Ernest Rodero shared the prospects of a private fund for supporting SDG acceleration and the lessons learned about leveraging private financing in Costa Rica.
 He worked jointly with the economist in his RCO to support the design of a Joint SDG Fund project to strengthen the country’s SDG financing architecture by aligning the fiscal budget with the national development priorities.

 Paola Bohorquez, Programme Analyst at UNDP Argentina, focused the Argentine financial system and UNDP support to programmes aimed at enhancing development finance and improving access to credit for social and productive activities through the PAGE initiative.
 She mentioned in particular the development methodological guide for promoting sustainable housing through Innovative financial schemes.